Long-Term Targeted Biomonitoring

-For stream reaches where restoration work has not occurred, the purpose of this effort is to continue or begin an evaluation of baseline biological conditions before restoration work commences, to understand potential geomorphic (stream channel) instability within the reaches of interest, and to evaluate habitat conditions within the study reaches.
+For stream reaches where restoration work has not occurred, the purpose of this effort is to continue, or begin, an evaluation of baseline biological conditions before restoration work commences in efforts to identify potential geomorphic (stream channel) instability within the reaches of interest, and to evaluate habitat conditions within the study reaches.

-For sites that have already been restored, the purpose of the work is to evaluate any changes in habitat or biological conditions observed in the restored reaches or in reaches immediately up or downstream of restored reaches.
-The fourteen sampling sites from seven different streams are represented on the map below.
+For sites that have already been restored, the purpose of the work is to evaluate any changes in habitat or biological conditions observed in the restored reaches, and/or in reaches immediately upstream or downstream of restored reaches.
+The eighteen sampling sites from ten different streams are represented on the map below.

 The sites were assessed using methodologies based on the Maryland Biological Stream Survey (MBSS) and BWPR Sampling Protocols (AACo 2023).